cdopt/cdopt.github.io/docs/_sources/md_files/overview.md

 Here $\beta > 0$ is a penalty parameter for the quadratic penalty term.
 As described in [1], CDF and OCP have the same stationary points, local minimizers and Lojasiewicz exponents in a neighborhood of $\mathcal{M}$.
 Interested readers could found the detailed proof in the [paper](https://arxiv.org/abs/2203.10319).

-Noting that CDF has the same order of smoothness as the objective function $f(x)$.
-Therefore, the gradient of CDF is easy to achieve from $f(x)$:
+Noting that CDF has the same order of smoothness as the objective function $f$.
+Therefore, the gradient of CDF is easy to achieve from $f$:

 $$